knobs-dials/straceD/README.md

                         and a summary
   -f                    use strace's -f, which follows forked processes.
   --forget=FORGET       After how many seconds of behaving (no longer in D
-                        state) we forget about a process, in seconds.
-Default:
+                        state) we forget about a process.
+Default: 5 -s SLEEP, --sleep=SLEEP
-                        5
-  -s SLEEP, --sleep=SLEEP
                         time to sleep between checks, in seconds.
 Default: 0.5 -q, --quiet           suppress some of our own stdout messages, and some of